 Secondly, which is the main difference, is the quality of your bone.
 If the quality or the volume of your bone is poor, then you might need some additional bone grafting, or even soft tissue grafting to bulk up the quality of the host prior to placing the implant.

 The third component is the prosthesis on top.
 So what do I mean by that?
 If you have one missing tooth, then the prosthesis on top would most likely be a dental crown.

 And on the other hand, if you have three missing teeth, you may only need two implants to support three teeth.
 So you don’t need one single implant for every single missing tooth.
 If you’re missing a whole row of teeth, or if you’re missing all of your teeth, sometimes you may need as little as two or even four implants on your entire jaw to support whatever we’re going to put on top.
 So, as you can see, it’s not as simple as how much does the implant costs multiply by how many missing teeth you have.

 Generally speaking, if you’re looking at implant and the restorative part, the restorative part for a single tooth could be as little as two k to two and a half k.
-Whereas if you want the whole arch fixed with implants, which is called all-teeth-on-four, or all-on-4, then the cost for your whole arch could be anywhere between ten to twenty thousand dollars.
+Whereas if you want the whole arch fixed with implants, which is called All-On-4, then the cost for your whole arch could be anywhere between ten to twenty thousand dollars.

 I hope this video has given you some insights on the many, many factors that a dentist needs to consider when pricing a comprehensive dental implant treatment.
 If you or anyone you know have missing teeth, we would love to help.
 Here at Dental House, we have done thousands of dental implants over the years, so we can definitely help you.
 Simply give us a call on 1800GENTLE, direct message us on social media, or complete the form on our website.
 See you in the next video.